altocodenl/cell/readme.md

 - Is built with events from the ground up.

-### What does cells have in common with spreadsheets
+### What does cell have in common with spreadsheets

 - A single information space where all code and data are present.

 - Code (formulas) is bound to a cell and that's where its result is shown.

-- The result of a cell containing code can be used as data for other cells, as well as cells containing literal information.
+- The result of a cell containing code can be used as data for other cell, as well as cell containing literal information.

 - A cell is recalculated when its inputs (code or another cell) change.

-### Things that cells does away with, and which will never be part of its core
+### Things that cell does away with, and which will never be part of its core

 - Extra built-in types, like booleans, null, undefined.